auca/com.121/Practice_Tasks/Practice_01.md

 6. Run the Java program with bad input from `/srv/input.txt`.
 Explain the results.
 7. Run the `03` C program in GDB.
 Demonstrate the basic debugging commands.
+8. Fix the `03.c` code to make it secure to the content of the `/srv/input.txt` file.
+You will have to do a bit of research on your own.
+You can use Internet resources to find the name of the function to make your code better.
+Links and Books below may also be useful.
-8. Disconnect from the server.
+9. Disconnect from the server.

 Here is the directory structure with the names of the files that you must use.